 At a given TTI, if an uplink grant is indicated for the TTI, the HARQ entity identifies the HARQ process(es) for which a transmission should take place.
 It also routes the received HARQ feedback (ACK/NACK information), MCS and resource, relayed by the physical layer, to the appropriate HARQ process(es).

 In asynchronous HARQ operation, a HARQ process is associated with a TTI based on the received UL grant except for UL grant in RAR.
 Except for NB-IoT UE configured with a single HARQ process, each asynchronous HARQ process is associated with a HARQ process identifier.
-For UL transmission with UL grant in RAR, HARQ process identifier 0 is used.
+For UL transmission with UL grant in RAR and for transmission using PUR, HARQ process identifier 0 is used.
 HARQ feedback is not applicable for asynchronous UL HARQ except if mpdcch-UL-HARQ-ACK-FeedbackConfig is configured.

 In autonomous HARQ operation, HARQ feedback is applicable.